hamidrezav/apprenticeship-connect/readme.txt

 - Provides a `[apprenticeship_vacancies]` shortcode for displaying listings.

 == Upgrade Notice ==
+= 1.1.2 =
+- This version addresses feedback from the WordPress plugin review team.
+= 1.1.1 =
+- This version addresses feedback from the WordPress plugin review team.
 = 1.1.0 =
 Initial public release with Setup Wizard and Test & Sync.